The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Back after this.

-If you've decided to get rid of your car and go out and get a new one, don't forget General Motors has maintained its sponsorship with us here on the EIB network with funds allocated to our show prior to the bailout.
+Now, folks, if you've decided to get rid of your car and go out and get a new one, don't forget General Motors has maintained its sponsorship with us here on the EIB network with funds allocated to our show prior to the bailout.

-This we have confirmed funds allocated to this show prior to the bailout.
+This we have confirmed, funds allocated to this show prior to the bailout.

 We are not taking federal money rooted through General Motors for the next advertising flight.